lasso-js/lasso/README.md

 }
 ```

-Alternatively, you can also include the desktop version of a file if the "mobile" extension is not enabled.
+Alternatively, you can also include the desktop version of a file if the "mobile" extension is not enabled using `if-not-flag`.
 ```json
 {
     "dependencies": [